 Skillet Pizza Dip

-Skillet Pizza Dip Recipe
+Skillet Pizza Dip Ingredients

 There are three main parts to Skillet Pizza Dip–the bread, the dip mixture, and the topping.
 It looks like a lot, but it comes together fast!

 Bread: For the bread, I used frozen dinner rolls and added a garlic butter topping.
 You could make homemade rolls if you prefer!

 Pizza Sauce: You can use store-bought pizza sauce for this recipe, or you can make your own!

 Cream Cheese: Room-temperature cream cheese works best for this recipe.
 One trick to get the cold cream cheese to room temperature fast is to fill a metal dish with hot water and submerge the contents of the foil packet into the water.
 The cream cheese will be at room temperature in about 5-10 minutes.